Nayaya-30/Framez/README.md

 3. Configure Supabase:
    - Create a Supabase project at https://supabase.io
    - Update the Supabase URL and anon key in `lib/supabase.ts`
-   - Run the SQL migration in `supabase/migrations/` in your Supabase SQL editor
+   - Run the SQL migrations in `supabase/migrations/` in your Supabase SQL editor

 4. Start the development server:
    ```bash